Super-resolving frequency measurement with mode-selective quantum memory: Results

 \subsection{Mode-selective Raman quantum memory}

-To achieve super-resolution in the frequency domain, our experiment deployed a Raman quantum memory to perform the coherent temporal mode filtering.
-The Raman memory operates within a warm vapor ensemble of Cesium-133 atoms, which features a $\Lambda$-type three-level system, as illustrated in Fig.~\ref{fig:memory}(a).
-We select the two hyperfine ground states, $\ket{F=4}$ and $\ket{F=3}$ of the $6^2\textbf{S}_{1/2}$ manifold, as the initial state $\ket{g}$ and storage states $\ket{s}$, respectively, and use the $6^2\textbf{P}_{3/2}$ level as the intermediate excited state $\ket{i}$.
-A strong classical control field (coupled to the $\ket{s} \leftrightarrow \ket{i}$ transition with a detuning $\Delta$) coherently maps a weak signal field (coupled to the $\ket{g} \leftrightarrow \ket{i}$ transition with the same detuning) into a collective atomic coherence (spin-wave) between the initial and storage states.
-As shown in Fig.~\ref{fig:memory}(b), the orthogonally polarized signal and control fields are combined using a beam displacer and co-propagate through the vapor cell.
-The read-in control pulse, Ctrl$_\text{stor}$, stores the signal pulse, Sig$_\text{in}$, as spin-wave.
-Any signal not absorbed passes through the memory, observed as a leaked signal, Sig$_{\text{leak}}$.
-We later retrieve the stored excitation on demand as an optical field, Sig$_\text{retr}$, by a second control pulse, Ctrl$_\text{retr}$.
-By shaping the temporal profile of this read-out control pulse, we can retrieve the signal into a user-defined temporal mode, which may differ from the original read-in mode.
-The control field is suppressed after the memory using a Glan–Taylor polarizer and three double-passed Fabry–Pérot etalons, allowing only the signal field to be detected by superconducting nanowire single-photon detectors.
-A detailed description of the experimental setup is provided in the Methods section.
+To achieve frequency-domain super-resolution, we deploy a Raman quantum memory to perform coherent temporal mode filtering.
+The Raman memory operates within a warm vapour ensemble of caesium-133 atoms, featuring a $\Lambda$-type three-level system as shown in Fig.~\ref{fig:memory}(a).
+We select the two hyperfine ground states, $|F=4\rangle$ and $|F=3\rangle$ of the $6^2\textbf{S}_{1/2}$ manifold, as the initial state $|g\rangle$ and storage states $|s\rangle$, respectively, and use the $6^2\textbf{P}_{3/2}$ level as the intermediate excited state $|i\rangle$.
+A strong classical control field (coupled to the $|s\rangle \leftrightarrow |i\rangle$ transition with a detuning $\Delta$) coherently maps a weak signal field (coupled to the $|g\rangle \leftrightarrow |i\rangle$ transition with the same detuning) into a collective atomic coherence (spin-wave) between $|g\rangle$ and $|s\rangle$.
+As shown in Fig.~\ref{fig:memory}(b), the orthogonally polarised signal and control fields are combined using a beam displacer (BD) and co-propagate through the vapour cell.
+The read-in control pulse Ctrl$_\text{stor}$ stores the signal pulse Sig$_\text{in}$ as spin-wave, while unabsorbed light exits as the leaked signal Sig$_\mathrm{leak}$.
+Retrieval is performed on demand by a second control pulse, Ctrl$_\mathrm{retr}$, which converts the stored excitation back into an optical field, Sig$_\mathrm{retr}$.
+By shaping the temporal profile of Ctrl$_\mathrm{retr}$, we retrieve the signal into a user-defined temporal mode, which may differ from the original read-in mode.
+After the memory, the control field is suppressed using a Glan–Taylor polariser (GTP) and three double-passed Fabry–Pérot etalons, leaving only the retrieved signal for detection via superconducting nanowire single-photon detectors (SNSPDs).